net-lisias-ksp/Principia/Installing,-reporting-bugs,-and-frequently-asked-questions.md

 Orbital Decay and Principia are mutually incompatible.
 Install one or the other.
 Orbital Decay changes the orbits of vessels in time warp and Principia keeps an authoritative copy of the state of every vessels: the two mods would fight each other and Principia would win.

+## PersistentRotation users

+PersistentRotation and Principia are mutually incompatible.
+Install one or the other.
+PersistentRotation is not physically correct, and the two mods would fight each other.

 # Reporting bugs
 So, you crashed, or something similarly unpleasant happened.